Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Data Processing Pipelines

+As we are using the rotating 3D LiDARs, the scanners perform measurements in different directions at different times during the scanner motion, and the robot is constantly changing its position.
+All these effects cause the outcome measurement to be significantly distorted \cite{merriaux2017lidar}, \cite{zhang2019point}.

-Because of this, we can not only merge all the scans into the single one, because the result would be inaccurate and blurred.
+Thus, we can not merge all the scans into one because the result would be inaccurate and blurred.

 The input LiDAR data could come from several LiDAR scanners.
 The entire process assumes that each scan stores the data in the same order as it was measured.
-The input data, however, are at the beginning filtered by the data model's callback and downsampled by the \url{Point Cloud Processor} call instance to reduce the computational complexity of the later point cloud transformation.
-At the same time, the positioning system provides the agent's position at the moment in which the current and the previous scans have been taken.
+However, the input data are at the beginning filtered by the data model's callback and downsampled by the \url{Point Cloud Processor} call instance to reduce the computational complexity of the later point cloud transformation.
+At the same time, the positioning system provides the agent's position when the current and the previous scans were taken.

-All these three information, the scan and both positions are passed to the \url{Point Cloud Extrapolator} instance.
+All these three information, the scan, and both positions are passed to the \url{Point Cloud Extrapolator} instance.
 There the point cloud is split linearly into the N batches of the same size.
-Because the scan data are sorted, each batch covers a small angular section of the entire scan, which corresponds to the small-time period when the data from this batch has been taken.
+Because the scan data are sorted, each batch covers a small angular section of the entire scan, corresponding to the small-time period when the batch data has been taken.

-For every batch, we have already estimated the transformation that is valid for a short period of time when the batch's data has been scanned.
-This transformation is corresponding to the IMU position w.r.t. the origin of the local coordinate system.
-Because of this, we have to aggregate one more transformation, the one that expresses the frame difference between the given LiDAR sensor and the IMU reference frame.
-In this way, we can calculate the final homogeneous transformation transform every single point cloud measurement form the scanner's frame to the local coordinates frame.
+We have already estimated the valid transformation for every batch for a short time when the batch's data has been scanned.
+This transformation corresponds to the IMU position w.r.t. the origin of the local coordinate system.
+Thus, we have to aggregate one more transformation that expresses the frame difference between the given LiDAR sensor and the IMU reference frame.
+In this way, we can calculate the final homogeneous transformation transform every single point cloud measurement from the scanner's frame to the local coordinates frame.
 However, transforming every single point is very demanding on computational power.
-The points are not transformed immediately, but the batch holds the data in the original frame, and the transformation could be evaluated later in the pipeline, or even more, the transformation could be aggregated for e specific purpose, and the points could be transformed at once.
+The points are not transformed immediately, but the batch holds the data in the original frame, and the transformation could be evaluated later in the pipeline.

-At the very end of the process, all the newly created batches are passed into the \url{Point Cloud Aggregator} class, which aggregates all the batches in time and periodically removes the old ones form the memory.
-This way, \url{Point Cloud Aggregator} contains the more precise and nearly undistorted model of the environment, that aggregates all the LiDAR scans from the past of the defined length.